 As mentioned in the previous chapter, there are some creationists who have recognized that natural selection is given near-god-like power in the evolutionary dogma and have rejected natural selection as a result.
 While they are incorrect in rejecting selection, as was explained in the last chapter, that does not mean that their models are necessarily entirely faulty.
-It is possible that their models could have elements within them which would work with natural selection.
-Therefore, we shall examine the models proposed by creation scientists as alternatives to natural selection and see if there are elements which make good, scientific sense.
+It is possible that their models could have elements within them that would work with natural selection.
+Therefore, we shall examine the models proposed by creation scientists as alternatives to natural selection and see if there are elements that make good, scientific sense.

 Dr. Todd Charles Wood proposed the idea of mediated design as far back as 2003 in an article written for the Institute for Creation Research.
 Based on the difference between C3 and C4 photosynthetic plants which are mixed indiscriminately among families, Wood argues that God built adaptability into the created kinds, which He reveals when necessary.
-“Since we now know that the climate of the earth changed drastically during the history of the earth,10 God must have created baramins to survive not just in their original environment, but in whatever future climates might arise.
+“Since we now know that the climate of the earth changed drastically during the history of the earth, God must have created baramins to survive not just in their original environment, but in whatever future climates might arise.
 Thus, God must have created “hidden” adaptations in the original baramins waiting to be accessed at some point in the future, much in the same way that a Swiss army knife contains hidden tools that can be accessed as needed.”
 Wood’s analogy is well chosen.
 His postulation that adaptations were built into the genome but remained hidden until they were needed is certainly feasible.

 The mechanism for revealing these hidden adaptations remains to be seen.
 Wood and a coauthor proposed in 2002 that these adaptations would be revealed by a genomic mechanism he called Altruistic Genetic Elements (AGEs).
-These AGEs are hypothetical at the moment, but, in Wood ‘s view, would control the expression, or disappearance of traits by activating or deactivating certain genes.
+These AGEs are hypothetical at the moment, but, in Wood’s view, would control the expression, or disappearance of traits by activating or deactivating certain genes.
 No evidence currently exists for this idea, beyond Wood’s interpretation of the C3 and C4 photosynthetic cycles and their association with specific baramins.

 While the idea is intriguing and one I would not be opposed to necessarily, it has a lot of assumptions and not a ton of evidence behind it.
 Wood assumes that the C3 and C4 photosynthetic plants are both found in the same created kinds (baramin).
 While he may be right about that, his statistical baraminology is no vehicle to determine that.
 Further, he is assuming the existence of these AGEs which has yet to be demonstrated.
 Again, these are not things which are bad or which I would be opposed to necessarily.
 However, there is essentially no evidence for any of those things right now.